 Laws For Involuntary Addiction Treatment By State

-Each state enacts its own involuntary addiction treatment laws, and where your loved one suffering from addiction issues lives affects which laws apply.
+Each state enacts its own involuntary addiction treatment laws, and where your loved one suffering from addiction issues lives affects which civil commitment law applies.

 There are 37 states that allow parents to involuntarily commit their minor child for substance abuse treatment.
 Once a child turns 18, the criminal justice process must be used to force an addicted individual to enroll in a rehab program.
 Some state laws specifically apply to involuntary commitment for alcohol, drugs, or opioid use.

-State laws typically limit the amount of time that an individual can be forced to spend in a treatment facility for inpatient rehab services.
+State laws typically limit the amount of time that an individual can be forced to spend in alcohol rehab or drug treatment facility for inpatient rehab services.
 The addicted individual may also retain an attorney to fight back against court-ordered treatment.

 Each state may set a limit on the amount of time that an addicted person may be held in confinement at an inpatient rehab center before having a hearing to be released from their confinement.